-Another one: The Doctor in The Big Bang said he hated repeats.
+The Doctor in The Big Bang said he hated repeats.
 What could he have been scared of repeating?
-Hurt.
+The War Doctor.

 The title of the episode is a perfectly logical reference to the Doctor's greatest secret.
 After all, if this particular regeneration isn't worthy of being called "the Doctor", what's his name?

 In the Expanded Universe, the Great Intelligence is stated to be Yog-Sothoth, an outer god said to exist at all points of time and space.
 Where the Doctor is concerned, that literally is what it is.

 While we later find out there's a somewhat more scientific explanation for the size of the Doctor's tomb, at the same time, it's somewhat appropriate considering that the size of the gravestones on Trenzalore are said to denote someone's position and rank during that final battle.
 Whoever erected those graves must have decided to leave the TARDIS where it was, finding it fitting that the Doctor's grave should tower over all of them!

 Artron Energy is absorbed by all those who travel through the Time Vortex and has been mentioned as causing some physiological changes.
 The Doctor mentions he's probably experienced the most time travel of anyone in all of history (which coming from a man who's race made time travel their hat, says something), meaning that because of his long-term exposure, his readings must be off the charts!
 Taking all of this into account, no wonder his "body" is a Negative Space Wedgie!.